 The movie therefore promises to be a kaleidoscopic, funny and disturbing blend of fact and fiction, with the stunning cast also including Al Pacino, Kurt Russell, Damian Lewis, Lena Dunham, Dakota Fanning and the late Luke Perry.

-We're counting down the days until the film's release by recapping each of the classic movies in the director's career.
-From Reservoir Dogs to Pulp Fiction, this is your essential, definitive guide to the films of Quentin Tarantino.
+To celebrate the release of the movie, we're recapping each of the classic films in the director's career.
+From Reservoir Dogs to Pulp Fiction, this is your essential, definitive guide to the films of Quentin Tarantino in order of release.

 Reservoir Dogs (1992)